garfix/nli-go/doc/manual/knowledge-engineer/index.md

 This allows you to go through the following phases quickly without having to enter the question again and again.

 When you try to add a new question, it is possible that you break earlier question / answers.
 So you need to run the previous tests as well.

+## Change the regular expression for the tokenizer

+The standard tokenizer expression creates tokens of all adjoining wordlike-characters: "apple", "11", "c64".
+All other characters each get a separate token: "?", "'", "-".
+This works fine for simple words, but if you need email addresses or other complex forms as single tokens, you need to create a custom regular expression.

+You can name the regular expression used to tokize a sentence if you are not satisfied with the standard expression.
+For example

+    "tokenizer": "([_0-9a-zA-Z]+|[^\\s])"

 ## Extend the grammar